TWTcodeKing/NeuronRT/README.md

 configs/                    # chip/NoC/energy/traffic configs
 ```

-We are working hard to arrange more my artifacts to reach open-source standard, stay stunned!
+We are working hard to arrange more artifacts to reach open-source standard, stay stunned!